Learning objectives

 claude

-Create a folder called research-docs in my home directory with three realistic sample documents I can use to test RAG queries: a city budget summary for fiscal year 2024 with department-level breakdowns, school board meeting minutes from January 2024, and quarterly crime statistics for Q4 2024.
+Create a folder called research-docs in my home directory with three realistic sample documents I can use to test data queries: a city budget summary for fiscal year 2024 with department-level breakdowns, school board meeting minutes from January 2024, and quarterly crime statistics for Q4 2024.
 Use believable fictional numbers and names throughout.

 03 Configure MCP in Claude Code